 The Community Design Workshop Series

-People who live in, work in, and visit the Fort Point neighborhood will join forces with architects, landscape architects, and other designers to develop proposals for future waterfront designs along the Fort Point Channel.
-Teams of community members and designers will develop solutions for specific sites as well as ideas that may be applicable to waterfront areas throughout the neighborhood.
-The conceptual proposals will address the climate adaptation needs of the district and generate ideas for making the area more welcoming and inclusive.
-The process will give participants an opportunity to share their aspirations for the public waterfront in the future with ideas for specific sites and principles for defining what they want from future development.
+People who live in, work in, and visit the Fort Point neighborhood joined forces with architects, landscape architects, and other designers to develop proposals for future waterfront designs along the Fort Point Channel.
+Teams of community members and designers developed solutions for specific sites as well as ideas that may be applicable to waterfront areas throughout the neighborhood.
+The conceptual proposals address the climate adaptation needs of the district and generated ideas for making the area more welcoming and inclusive.
+The process gave participants an opportunity to share their aspirations for the public waterfront in the future with ideas for specific sites and principles for defining what they want from future development.

 - Open to all; especially designed for folks who want to join teams that will develop designs

 - Office Hours – teams can set their own meeting times or use these options to check in with workshop organizers